junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Cas is still by his side, but his shape is deforming like a terrible animation clip showing a character made of rubber being stretched and squeezed, pulling apart.

 "Dean."
 Cas's mouth moves, all the while his head starts moving away from the body, involuntarily, so are the arms and legs.
 His body is stretched thin and long, then the limbs are torn from the torso.
-Wings stretching out from his shoulder blades, only to be torn down one after another, feathers flying.
-His eyes blinks confusedly, not showing pain, just confused, looking at Dean like that's the only thing he can think of doing.
+Wings stretching out from his shoulder blades, only to be torn down one after another, feathers flying in a mess.
+His eyes blink confusedly, not pain, just confused, looking at Dean like that's the only thing he can think of doing.
 Still deep blue.

 "No, no, no, no, Cas!
 No --" Dean reaches for the pieces that would have made the whole Cas, grasping a feather or a cloth fragment, but each piece is just splitting into smaller units right in front of his eyes.
-He can do nothing but to watch this horror show unfolding, watching Cas slowly, structurally, becomes a big pile of flesh and bones and feathers and fabric.
+He can do nothing but to watch this horror show unfolding, watching Cas slowly, structurally, becomes a big pile of flesh and bones and feathers and fabric floating in the space.

 Never has he ever seen a more terrifying horror movie.